Aliases for C2 Gene

 GeneCards Summary for C2 Gene

-C2 (Complement Component 2) is a Protein Coding gene.
-Diseases associated with C2 include c2 deficiency and complement component c2 deficiency.
-Among its related pathways are Immune System and Complement and coagulation cascades.
-GO annotations related to this gene include serine-type endopeptidase activity.
+C2 (Complement C2) is a Protein Coding gene.
+Diseases associated with C2 include Complement Component 2 Deficiency and Macular Degeneration, Age-Related, 14.
+Among its related pathways are Complement and coagulation cascades and Immune response Lectin induced complement pathway.
+Gene Ontology (GO) annotations related to this gene include serine-type endopeptidase activity.
 An important paralog of this gene is ENSG00000244255.